khonsulabs/cushy/README.md

 [![Documentation for `main` branch](https://img.shields.io/badge/docs-main-informational)](https://gooey.rs/main/docs/gooey/)

 Gooey is an experimental Graphical User Interface (GUI) crate for the Rust programming language.
+It features a reactive data model and aims to enable easily creating responsive, efficient user interfaces.
+To enable easy cross-platform development, Gooey uses its own collection of consistently-styled [`Widget`s][widget].

-It is powered by:
+Gooey is powered by:

 - [`Kludgine`][kludgine], a 2d graphics library powered by:
   - [`winit`][winit] for windowing/input